bcgov/ols-geocoder/civicAddressCompilation.md

 For more design tips see the powerpoint presentation called  address_fabric_design_for_NG911

-When you're happy with your address fabric, its time to digitize each civic address.
+When you're happy with your address fabric, its time to digitize each civic address site location.

 ![image](https://user-images.githubusercontent.com/11318574/123883273-8be07280-d8fd-11eb-95b5-6c1a297a538a.png)
+<br><br>

 11. In Location Services in Action, select the Route tab next to the Address tab